ShadowDevZ/tc-bootstrapper/README.md

 # tc-bootsrapper
+!
+Warning some changes pushed to the main branch may not work as expected.
+In the future there will be automated unit tests and checks before commit.
+For now please use ONLY releases marked as production ready.

 Easily create a toolchain for os development or cross compiling.
 Support for libgcc without redzone is supported for versions `10`, `12`, `13` Stable and tested LTS versions are `GCC 13.2.0` and `Binutils 2.42`